 ourselves how the universe of space and time would appear from the perspective of a beam of light.
 The laws of relativity are clear on this point.
 If you could ride a beam of light as an observer, all of space would shrink to a point, and all of time would collapse to an instant.
 In the reference frame of light, there is no space and time.
 If we look up at the Andromeda galaxy in the night sky, we see light that from our point of view took 2 million years to traverse that vast distance of space.
 But to a beam of light radiating from some star in the Andromeda galaxy, the transmission from its point of origin to our eye was instantaneous.

-simultaneous interconnection of all things.
+There must be a deeper meaning in these physical facts, a deeper truth about the simultaneous interconnection of all things.
 It beckons us forward in our search for a better, truer understanding of the nature of the universe, of the origins of space and time — those “illusions” that yet feel so real to us.